garrandall/popular-music-data/tracks/lay-low-snoop-dogg-master-p-nate-dogg-butch-cassidy-tha-eastsidaz.md

 From 22's to Luger's the shit that shoot through ya Who you motherfuckers think the Top Dogg bang with?
 The same click he came with and made the game flip
-Now niggaz grow they hair, hope they stayin act hard That's even tho' yo' CEO talk shit get slapped hard The backyard is where we get our scrap on
+Now niggas grow they hair, hope they stayin act hard That's even tho' yo' CEO talk shit get slapped hard The backyard is where we get our scrap on
 The black car drive by then you get capped on